 Spotfire Developer Documentation

-Spotfire Package Builder concepts
+Spotfire Package Builder console concepts

-Throughout this documentation, Spotfire Package Builder uses these concepts and terms that you should understand in the context of the Spotfire environment.
+Throughout this documentation, Spotfire Package Builder console uses these concepts and terms that you should understand in the context of the Spotfire environment.

 Spotfire Package Builder terms Description